Faculty of Biology

 Degree: Master of Science, M.Sc.

-Prerequisite for admission: B.Sc. (or equivalent) in a biologically oriented discipline of life or environmental sciences; sufficient knowledge in German (to be proven by successful completion of a language test such as TestDaF or an equivalent test) as most courses are given in German.
+Prerequisite for admission: B.Sc. (or equivalent) in a biologically oriented discipline of life or environmental sciences; sufficient knowledge in German (to be proven by successful completion of a language test such as TestDaF or an equivalent test).
 Students are admitted on the basis of the admission procedure according to the admission regulations (pdf, German).

 Start of the terms: winter semester (mid-October)